-This Proxy Statement contains two proposals requiring stockholder action.
+This Proxy Statement contains one proposal requiring stockholder action.
 Proposal 1 requests the election of three directors to the Board of Directors.
-Proposal 2 requests the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
-Each of the proposals is discussed in more detail in the pages that follow.
+The proposal is discussed in more detail in the pages that follow.

 PROPOSAL 1

 ELECTION OF DIRECTORS

 The Board of Directors is divided into three classes.
 One class is elected each year at the annual meeting of stockholders for a term of three years.
 Vacancies on the Board of Directors are filled exclusively by the affirmative vote of a majority of the remaining directors, even if less than a quorum is present, and not by stockholders.
 A director elected by the Board of Directors to fill a vacancy in a class shall hold office for the remainder of the full term of that class, and until the director's successor is duly elected and qualified or until his or her earlier resignation, death, or removal.